TueHellsternKea/study/5sem/etl/automate-excel.md

 We instantiate a new workbook, and get the active worksheet.

 **Secondly**, we define the data as a list of lists, and named the variable rows.
 This makes easy to iterate over it as well as modify it later.
-We then loop over the rows and append them to the excel sheet using the append method.
+We then loop over the rows and append them to the Excel sheet using the append method.

 ```python
 from openpyxl import Workbook